 We also have a defined contribution plan covering substantially all employees.
-We contributed \$1.0 million and \$850,000 to this plan in 2022 and 2021, respectively.
+We contributed \$1.0 million to this plan in both 2023 and 2022, respectively.

-14. COMPREHENSIVE INCOME
+13. COMPREHENSIVE INCOME

 The components of accumulated other comprehensive loss as recorded in the Consolidated Balance Sheets were as follows: